alwashali/cmddog/README.md

 ### To DO

-- Add web hooks when grep matches
+- Add web hooks for grep matche